bips-hb/srsim/README.md

 *Pharmacoepidemiology and Drug Safety* (2020)\
 DOI:10.1002/PDS.4970

-### Acknowledgments
+### Acknowledgements

-Funded by the Innovation Fund of the German Joint Federal Committee (G-BA, 01VSF16020)
+We gratefully acknowledge the financial support from the innovation fund (“Innovationsfonds”) of the Federal Joint Committee in Germany (grant number: 01VSF16020).

 ### Contact